supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 ### Task 4: Onboard Microsoft Defender for Endpoint Device

-In this task, you will on-board a device to Microsoft Defender for Endpoint.
+In this task, you will onboard a device to Microsoft Defender for Endpoint.

 >**VERY IMPORTANT:** If you completed the labs for "Module 2 - Exercise 1" of this course AND have been saving your Virtual Machines until now, you can skip this task.
 Otherwise, you need to onboard again the **WIN1** machine to Defender for Endpoint.

->**Important:** The next steps are done in a different machine than the one you were previously working.
+>**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

 1. Login to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com) and login with the **Tenant Email** credentials if you are not currently in the portal.
+1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com) and log in with the **Tenant Email** credentials if you are not currently in the portal.

 1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.